mvp/uhubctl/README.md

 #### _USB devices are not removed after port power down on Linux_

+> :arrow_right: This is fixed by [#450](https://github.com/mvp/uhubctl/pull/450) if you are using Linux kernel 6.0 or later.

 After powering down USB port, udev does not get any event, so it keeps the device files around.
 However, trying to access the device files will lead to an IO error.